joseasoler/tradergen/FEATURES.md

   * The bionics trader will now purchase most really expensive items that could be resold for profit.

+* **[ESCP - Trolls](https://steamcommunity.com/sharedfiles/filedetails/?id=2878028462):** Orbital traders with the hunting specialization may have troll blood in stock.

 * **[Expanded Prosthetics and Organ Engineering](https://steamcommunity.com/sharedfiles/filedetails/?id=725956940):**

   * The prosthesis trader gets access to these specializations: drugs, hunting, medicine, organs, psycasting, synthetics, wealth.